-The UK defined benefit scheme is comprised of three sections: the Group 4 section which is the pension scheme de-merged from the former Group 4 Falck A/S, the Securicor section, for which the G4S Limited group assumed responsibility on 20 July 2004 with the acquisition of Securicor plc, and the GSL section, for which the G4S Limited group assumed responsibility on 12 May 2008 with the acquisition of GSL.
+The UK defined benefit scheme is comprised of three sections: the Group 4 section which is the pension scheme de-merged from the former Group 4 Falck A/S, the Securicor section, for which the Group assumed responsibility on 20 July 2004 with the acquisition of Securicor plc, and the GSL section, for which the Group assumed responsibility on 12 May 2008 with the acquisition of GSL.

 The UK scheme is closed to future accrual apart from some sub-sections of the GSL section, and for most members defines the pension based on final salary.
-Certain sub-sections of the GSL section have historically remained open to provide a facility to accept former public-sector employees who join the G4S Limited group through outsourcings.
+Certain sub-sections of the GSL section have historically remained open to provide a facility to accept former public-sector employees who join the Group through outsourcings.
 In the Group 4 and Securicor sections, members retain their link to final salary where appropriate on their benefits accrued up to closure in 2011.

 The Company makes no ongoing contribution to any of the schemes and there is no contractual agreement or stated policy for charging any such contributions or deficit repayments to the Company.
 When contribution to a defined benefit scheme is made, it is accounted for in line with the defined contribution scheme as the defined benefit schemes are multi-employer schemes and it is not possible to accurately identify the Company's share of the schemes' assets or liabilities.
+The defined benefit liability is recognised in the financial statements of G4S Limited.